 The CAM maintains the real page addresses for the eight most recently referenced pages, all of which can be examined concurrently within 30 nanoseconds.
-If a "CAM hit" occurs (in which the block, segment, and page designators of the instruction match a real page address in the CAM), the CAM page address is concatenated with the instruction's 12-bit displacement address to form the required real main memory address.
+If a "CAM hit" occurs (in which the block, segment, and page designators of the instruction match a real page address in the CAM, the CAM page address in concatenated with the instruction's 12-bit displacement address to form the required real main memory address.

 The DAT uses a three-table look-up procedure to develop real page addresses for instructions that are not found in the CAM.
-The block, segment, and page designators in the instruction point to locations in the block, segment, and page tables maintained in main memory by the operating system for each program.
-UNIVAC estimates that the three memory accesses can be executed within 1.8 microseconds.
+The block, segment, and page designators in the instruction point to locations in the block, segment, and